 One parent noted, “If you can pay at least the interest—that is what really gets people is the interest compounding and rolling into the total—it can add up fast.”

 With other loans, like the CommonBond student loan, interest accrues during the in-school deferment period.
 However, interest capitalization will only occur once, upon entering your repayment period.

 Capitalization is when unpaid interest is added to your loan principal.
 When you’re in school at least half-time or you’re in your grace period (the six months after you leave school full time) you may not have to make payments on your loan if you selected a fully deferred loan.

 Before your first payment is due, any unpaid interest that has built up is added to the amount you borrowed.
 From that point on, interest accrues on the total balance.

 This type of loan may help ease concerns of daily compounding compared with some other loan products.

 Repayment Options During School

 Because interest adds up so quickly and is immediately added to the principal of the loan, it’s a good idea to look for loans that have repayment options during school.

-CommonBond, for instance, allows you to choose between 4 different repayment options.
+CommonBond, for instance, allows you to choose between four different repayment options.
 These are full repayment right away, interest-only payments in school, a fixed payment of $25 a month in school, or a full deferment until after graduation.

 Using the interest-only repayment can keep your principal lower, which can lead to lower payments after graduation.
 Even paying $25 a month is better then a full deferment and can make a really big difference over the course of four years.